Dechrissen/poke-solus-rgb/docs/FEATURES.md

     - TM28 (Dig): 2000p
     - TM30 (Teleport): 1000p
     - TM41 (Softboiled): 2000p
 - A new sign on Route 14, east of Fuchsia City, advertises these three TMs for sale at Celadon Dept. Store.
-(Notably, there was already a trainer on this route who mentions TMs being on sale in Celadon.)
+(Fittingly, there is already a trainer on this route who mentions TMs being on sale in Celadon.)

 #### The Trader